jimmy706/junedang-blog-pages/docs/api-implementation-which-approach-you-should-follow-2hoc.md

+# API implementation: which approach you should follow?

 Imagine your team has a new business requirement and you are aside to implement that business logic into set of APIs for both application and website.
 What process or approach of API implementation will you do?

 In today's article let's go through API implementation approaches and analysis which way that best for you and your organization.